 More than 125 years after its founding, Cincinnati Children’s is the region’s first choice for pediatric care, while its services for children with rare and complex conditions attract patients from around the world.

-From early work on heart-lung machines and Albert Sabin’s oral polio vaccine to today’s discoveries in genetics and disease treatment, Cincinnati Children’s has been a leader in medical innovation for more than 60 years.
+The Cincinnati Children's Research Foundation opened in 1931.
+From early work on congenital birth defects, the heart-lung machine and Albert Sabin’s oral polio vaccine to today’s discoveries in genetics and disease treatment, Cincinnati Children’s has been a leader in medical innovation for more than 80 years.

 The long history of scientific exploration at Cincinnati Children’s is on course to thrive well into the future.
 Learn about the current research in our institutes, divisions and centers that is improving the lives of children.
 Also, keep up with our research news and publications.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900